 percentage of dirty pages in the buffer pool exceeds

 InnoDB uses a new algorithm to estimate the required rate of flushing, based on the speed of redo log generation and the current rate of flushing.
 The intent is to smooth overall performance by ensuring that buffer flush activity keeps up with the need to keep the buffer pool “clean”.
-Automatically adjusting the rate of flushing can help to avoid steep dips in throughput, when excessive buffer pool flushing limits the I/O capacity available for ordinary read and write activity.
+Automatically adjusting the rate of flushing can help to avoid sudden dips in throughput, when excessive buffer pool flushing limits the I/O capacity available for ordinary read and write activity.